-If you see your cat puking white foam, it is quite easy to become concerned.
-After all, when humans vomit it is usually due to an illness, whether that illness is severe or not.
-But a cat vomiting white foam is actually a pretty common occurrence.
-If you notice your cat exhibiting this behavior, then you want to know the possible causes so that you can decide whether or not it is a reason to take your feline fur baby to the vet.
+If you see your cat vomiting white foam, you may be concerned.
+After all, humans tend to vomit due to an illness — sometimes a severe illness.
+However, a cat throwing up white foam is actually quite common.
+If you notice your cat exhibiting such behavior, it’s important to know the possible causes.
+Then you can decide whether you should take your feline fur baby to the vet.

-One of the most common causes of a cat vomiting white foam is due to them having a hairball.
-Hairballs happen because when cats groom themselves, they get hair in their mouth that forms into a hairball within their digestive systems.
-Cats should be able to digest fur, they eat critters with fur and are constant groomers.
-When hairballs become a problem, it is usually a sign of a loss of digestive enzymes.
-This is a common occurrence with cats, especially older ones.
+One of the most common causes of a cat throwing up white foam is a hairball.
+Hairballs occur because when cats groom themselves, they end up swallowing some of their hair.
+This turns into a hairball in the cats’ digestive systems.
+Cats should be able to digest this fur — after all, they eat critters with fur and are constant groomers.
+When hairballs become a problem, it is usually a sign of a lack of digestive enzymes, a problem that is particularly prevalent in older cats.

-Stomach inflammation, called gastritis, can be one of the causes of your cat vomiting white foam.
-Usually, this symptom will be accompanied by a lack of appetite and they may throw up bile or blood in addition to white foam.
+When stomach inflammation (called gastritis) is the cause of your cat throwing up white foam, it may be accompanied by a lack of appetite.
+Your cat may vomit bile or blood in addition to the white foam.

-If your cat is responding to a change in feeding or you have a cat puking white foam due to a hairball, then you can probably relax.
-But if your cat’s vomiting is due to gastritis, a visit to the vet may be in order.
-Other symptoms of gastritis may include sluggishness, dehydration, depression and stomach discomfort.
+If your cat is just responding to a change in feeding or has the occasional a hairball, you can relax.
+However, if your cat’s vomiting is due to gastritis, a visit to the vet may be in order.
+Other symptoms of gastritis may include sluggishness, dehydration, depression, and stomach discomfort.